*NEW* – DreamLight Constellation 2.1 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 DreamLight Constellation & DLI_SNUB-Launcher are licensed to a user for a single site (physical location).
 A separate STD, PRO or ENT license is required for each additional site that it may be used at.
-It may be used on the licensed number of computers (5 computers for STD version, 10 computers for PRO version or unlimited computers for ENT version, up to the LightWave limit) at a single site.
+It may be used on the licensed number of computers (5 computers for STD version, 10 computers for PRO version or unlimited computers for ENT version, up to the LightWave or network limit) at a single site.
 Use at additional sites requires additional licenses, one license per site.

 DreamLight Constellation & DLI_SNUB-Launcher are provided as-is.
 Use at your own risk.
 DreamLight makes no warranties whatsoever regarding these items or their use in any way.
 DreamLight’s liability is limited exclusively to a refund of your DreamLight Constellation & DLI_SNUB-Launcher license fees, if any.

 Only these terms govern this agreement.
 Any terms on PO’s, etc. shall be considered null and void.

 If any term or condition is ruled to be invalid, the remaining terms & conditions shall remain in full force.